Malz131/TICTACTOE/README.md

 DISCLAIMER!!!
 -------------
-The computer is a bit dumb but fun to play with.<br>
+The computer is a bit dumb but fun to play with.😅<br>

 => ISSUE(FIXED):
 ------------------